Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/step-by-step.md

 This sci-fi real-world use case is set up in the mineral industry and, in particular, in a cement industry that wants to produce an hi-quality concrete.
 One of the most important features for a good concrete is the *concrete compressive strength (MPa)*, that is a feature nonlinearly bound with other characteristics, such as the age and the quantity of each ingredents.

-This cement industry knew with large times the need of creating a machine learning model to compute the perfect recipe (that's why is sci-fi), so they collected a fair amount of recipes experiments in a [dataset](https://www.kaggle.com/datasets/vinayakshanawad/cement-manufacturing-concrete-dataset).
+This cement industry knew with large times the need of creating a machine learning model to compute the perfect recipe, so they collected a fair amount of recipes experiments in a [dataset](https://www.kaggle.com/datasets/vinayakshanawad/cement-manufacturing-concrete-dataset) (*that's why sci-fi use case*).
 This dataset encompasses a list of ingredients, expressed as density ($Kg/m^3$), and the age (days) as input features, and the concrete strength (MPa) as output feature.

-Having such dataset, they decided to train a machine learning model, namely a Random Forest Regressor, able to predict the concrete strenght.
+Having such a dataset, they decided to train a machine learning model, namely a Random Forest Regressor, able to predict the concrete strenght.
 Training code is available [here](https://github.com/Engineering-Research-and-Development/fiware-orion-pyspark-connector/tree/step-by-step/tutorial_resources/jobs/Concrete_Training).
 Once the model is trained, it is ready for inference.

 Here, we set up our tutorial: we are providing a service capable of making near-real-time inference on data provided by a context broker.
 We have our trained model and all we want is to use it to predict concrete strength based on data the industry provides.
 Focus was mainly put on the interaction between Orion and PySpark (where the inference algorithm runs), hence in explaining how the *fiware-pyspark-connector* can be used to make this interaction possible.